Whole People

 It takes around 10-20 times less water to grow the trees than the equivalent amount of cotton plants and that’s clearly good for the planet.

-Though it’s more eco-friendly the use of sodium hydroxide (a bleaching and dissolving agent) and carbon disulfate in the manufacturing means that this is not a “natural” product, it’s a semi-synthetic.
+Though it’s more eco-friendly the use of sodium hydroxide (a bleaching and dissolving agent) and carbon disulfate in the manufacturing of modal fibers means that this is not a “natural” product, it’s a semi-synthetic.

 The Risks Of Deforestation